 McClendon Raises $1.7 Billion for Utica Acquisitions

-The Energy & Minerals Group is the lead equity investor and Blackstone Group LP (BX)’s GSO Capital Partners is the lead debt provider, Oklahoma City-based American Energy said in a statement today.
-Other investment will come from First Reserve Corp., BlackRock Inc. (BLK), Magnetar Capital LLC and management of McClendon’s American Energy Partners LP.
+Backers of the plan include Energy & Minerals Group, the lead equity investor, and First Reserve Corp., the largest energy-focused buyout firm, American Energy said.
+Blackstone Group LP (BX)’s GSO Capital Partners is the lead debt provider, and other investment will come from BlackRock Inc. (BLK), Magnetar Capital LLC and American Energy management.

-Drilling in the Utica deposit, where Chesapeake is the largest operator, has more than tripled in the past year, according to data compiled by Bloomberg Industries.
+Drilling in the Utica deposit has more than tripled in the past year as explorers sought to harvest gas with high concentrations of valuable byproducts such as propane and ethane, according to data compiled by Bloomberg Industries.

-Gathering and processing on 80 percent of the acres will be done by a joint venture of MarkWest Energy Partners LP (MWE) and Energy & Minerals, according to the statement.
+American Energy said gathering and processing on 80 percent of its Utica acreage will be handled by a joint venture of MarkWest Energy Partners LP (MWE) and Energy & Minerals, according to the statement.

-Jefferies Group LLC gave financial advice to American Energy while Andrews Kurth LLP and Duane Morris LLP provided legal advice.
+Jefferies Group LLC gave financial advice to American Energy while Commercial Law Group, Andrews Kurth LLP and Duane Morris LLP provided legal advice.
 Baker Botts LLP represented Energy & Minerals and Latham & Watkins LLP advised GSO and certain other lenders, according to the statement.

 To contact the editor responsible for this story: Susan Warren at email@example.com